bugtamer/areca-backup/docs/developer/tui/textual-user-interface.md

 INFO -
 INFO -  - Recover archives :
 INFO -  -       recover -config (xml configuration file) -destination (destination folder) [-date (recovered date : YYYY-MM-DD)] [-c]
-INFO -  -          -f to force full backup (instead of incremental backup) INFO -  -          -c to check consistency of recovered files INFO -  -          -o to overwrite existing files
+INFO -  -          -c to check consistency of recovered files INFO -  -          -o to overwrite existing files
-INFO -  -          -nosubdir to prevent Areca to perform the recovery in a subdirectory INFO -
+INFO -  -          -nosubdir to prevent Areca to perform the recovery in a subdirectory INFO -  -          -date to specify the recovery date INFO -
 INFO -  - Check archives :
-INFO -  -       check -config (xml configuration file) [-wdir (working directory)] [-date (checked date : YYYY-MM-DD)] [-a] INFO -  -          -date to specify the recovery date INFO -  -          -wdir to use a specific working directory INFO -  -          -date to specify the archive which will be checked INFO -
+INFO -  -       check -config (xml configuration file) [-wdir (working directory)] [-date (checked date : YYYY-MM-DD)] [-a] INFO -  -          -wdir to use a specific working directory INFO -  -          -a to check all files (not only those contained in the archive denoted by the date argument) INFO -  -          -date to specify the archive which will be checked INFO -
 INFO -  - ------------------------------------------------------------------
 INFO -
-INFO -  - Error : invalid arguments (a command must be provided) INFO -  -          -a to check all files (not only those contained in the archive denoted by the date argument)
+INFO -  - Error : invalid arguments (a command must be provided)
 ```